 - Decompression – this involves releasing neural pressure by realigning shifted vertebrae, intervertebral discs, or facet joints.
 Usually decompression is done by stretching the spine so that the intervertebral spaces and joint spaces can be widened.
 Inversion, intradiscal negative pressure, and traction are all decompression techniques.

-If you suffer from degenerative spine conditions such as spinal stenosis, ruptured disc, or a disc protrusion but have found that conservative, nonsurgical treatments like chiropractic work do not offer sufficient pain relief, it may be time to contact the orthopedic experts at Laser Spine Institute.
+If you suffer from degenerative spine conditions such as spinal stenosis, ruptured disc, or a disc protrusion but have found that conservative, nonsurgical treatments like chiropractic work do not offer sufficient pain relief, it may be time to contact Laser Spine Institute.
 We specialize in minimally invasive, procedures that may be able to help you rediscover your life without back or neck pain.